A building permit is required to build a secondary suite into your home.

 Entrance/exits must be clearly marked with a label affixed to the doors.

 Each bedroom needs at least one window that meets code requirements as a second means of exiting the bedroom.
-This means a window with an unobstructed opening at least 3.77ft2, with no dimension less than 15”.
+This means a window with an unobstructed opening at least 3.77 square feet, with no dimension less than 15 inches.

 Common walls must use 1/2” drywall, and be separated by a smoke-tight barrier and sound control.

 The sound control needs to meet a sound transmission classification rating of at least 43.
-This can be achieved through sound-resilient channels and bat insulation, or a specialized wa//ceiling assembly.
+This can be achieved through sound-resilient channels and bat insulation, or a specialized wall-ceiling assembly.